Tanglewood Music Center Orchestra

-As part of the Boston Symphony's new alliance with the Gewandhausorchester Leipzig, 2022 applicants accepted to the TMC Conducting Program will be considered to participate in a residency of up to eight weeks in Leipzig, during which they will work closely with Andris Nelsons, conduct a program with the Mendelssohn-Orchesterakademie of the Gewandhausorchester Leipzig, and work with other major musical organizations such as St. Thomas' Church and Opera Leipzig.
+As part of the Boston Symphony's new alliance with the Gewandhausorchester Leipzig.
+Applicants accepted to the TMC Conducting Program will be considered to participate in a residency in Leipzig, during which they will work closely with Andris Nelsons, and conduct on a program with the Mendelssohn-Orchesterakademie of the Gewandhausorchester Leipzig.